 The second step, analyzing evidence, involves analyzing the information related to each of the potential causes.
 All information known about the waterbody is potentially useful in this step.
 The third step, evaluation of data, consists of analyzing the information in an organized approach to characterize the candidate causes.
-All available data are used to eliminate, to diagnose, and to compare the strength of evidence in order to identify the significant stressors.
+All available data are used to eliminate, candidate causes, and to diagnose and to compare the strength of evidence of the remaining candidates to identify the significant stressors.